 Build cheap, observe behaviour, build expensive only where the cheap version held.

-The Barcelona tactical-urbanism playbook, 2016 to 2024
+The Barcelona tactical-urbanism playbook, 2016 onwards

 The data the city keeps publishing